isa0-gh/httpshare/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues or pull requests.
+Feel free to submit issues or merge requests.

 ## License